As a company grows, there is a greater need for stronger controls, and the difficult subject of business compliance becomes more significant.

-In other words, whichever department is nominally in charge of business compliance, they will need to involve all of their stakeholders in the process of setting the culture, tone and rules that people are expected to adopt, otherwise, the exercise is likely to be fruitless.
+In other words, whichever department is nominally in charge of business compliance, will need to involve all of their stakeholders in the process of setting the culture, tone, and rules that people are expected to adopt, otherwise, the exercise is likely to be fruitless.

 Finance and IT must be in perfect sync and you know it.

 Find out how to boost collaboration between both departments.

 Rydoo - the natural choice for expenses compliance